ksator/junos-automation-with-ansible/README.md

 - a readme fil

 ### Lab topology
-The lab topology is described in the file [lab topology.pdf] (lab%20topology.pdf)
+The lab topology is described in the file [lab topology.pdf](lab%20topology.pdf)

 You can very easily re-use this automation content with your own Junos devices: you just need to build a similar topology and then adapt this content with your IP addresses, username and password.